-NOTE: For more information about setting the property, see Setting property values in a configuration file on page 68.
+- NOTE: For more information about setting the property, see Setting property values in a configuration file on page 71. - NOTE: NVIDIA resolution-matching is enabled by default on Windows 10 Redstone 1 and later but must be enabled on Windows 7, Windows 8.1, and Windows 10 pre-Redstone.